-LABEL DESCRIPTION Channel Set the channel depending on your particular region.
+LABEL DESCRIPTION Wireless Network Wireless Network Setup Wireless You can Enable or Disable the wireless LAN in this field.
+Band This shows the wireless band which this radio profile is using.
+2.4GHz is the frequency used by IEEE 802.11b/g/n wireless clients.
+Channel Set the channel depending on your particular region.
 Select a channel or use Auto to have the Device automatically determine a channel to use.
 If you are having problems with wireless interference, changing the channel may help.
 Try to use a channel that is as many channels away from any channels used by neighboring APs as possible.
-The channel number which the Device is currently using then displays next to this field.
-The available channels vary depending on the bandwidth you select in the Bandwidth field. more/less Click more to show more information.
+The channel number which the Device is currently using then displays next to this field. more/less Click more to show more information.
 Click less to hide them.
-Bandwidth Select whether the Device uses a wireless channel width of 20MHz , 40MHz , or 80MHz (available for 5 GHz networks only).
-A standard 20MHz channel offers transfer speeds of up to 150Mbps whereas a 40MHz channel uses two standard channels and offers speeds of up to 300 Mbps, and a 80MHz channel uses only one channel and offers speeds of up to 433 Mbps.
-A wider band enables higher transmittion rate.
-A 40MHz (channel bonding or dual channel) channel bonds two adjacent radio channels to increase throughput.
-An 80MHz channel bonds two adjacent 40 MHz channels to get even higher data rates.
-The wireless clients must also support 40 MHz or 80 MHz.
+Bandwidth Select whether the Device uses a wireless channel width of 20MHz or 40MHz.
+A standard 20MHz channel offers transfer speeds of up to 150Mbps whereas a 40MHz channel uses two standard channels and offers speeds of up to 300 Mbps.
+40MHz (channel bonding or dual channel) bonds two adjacent radio channels to increase throughput.
+The wireless clients must also support 40 MHz.
 It is often better to use the 20 MHz setting in a location where the environment hinders the wireless signal.
 Select 20MHz if you want to lessen radio interference with other wireless devices in your neighborhood or the wireless clients do not support channel bonding.
-Control Sideband This is available for some regions when you select a specific channel and set the Bandwidth field to 40MHz or 80MHz .
+Control Sideband This is available for some regions when you select a specific channel and set the Bandwidth field to 40MHz .
 Set whether the control channel (set in the Channel field) should be in the Lower or Upper range of channel bands.
 Passphrase Type If you set security for the wireless LAN and have the Device generate a password, the setting in this field determines how the Device generates the password.
 Select None to set the Device's password generation to not be based on a passphrase.
 Select Fixed to use a 16 character passphrase for generating a password.
 Select Variable to use a 16 to 63 character passphrase for generating a password.
 Passphrase Key For a fixed type passphrase enter 16 alphanumeric characters (0-9, A-Z, with no spaces).
 It must contain both letters and numbers and is case-sensitive.
 For a variable type passphrase enter 16 to 63 alphanumeric characters (0-9, A-Z, with no spaces).
 It must contain both letters and numbers and is case-sensitive.
-Wireless Network < Settings Wireless Network Name The SSID (Service Set IDentity) identifies the service set with which a wireless device is associated.
+Wireless Network c Settings Wireless Network Name The SSID (Service Set IDentity) identifies the service set with which a wireless device is associated.
 Wireless devices associating to the access point (AP) must have the same SSID.
 (SSID) Enter a descriptive name (up to 32 English keyboard characters) for the wireless LAN.
 Max clients Specify the maximum number of clients that can connect to this network at the same time.
 Hide SSID Select this check box to hide the SSID in the outgoing beacon frame so a station cannot obtain the SSID through scanning using a site survey tool.
 Enhanced Multicast Forwarding Select this check box to allow the Device to convert wireless multicast traffic into wireless unicast traffic.
-Max.
-Upstream Bandwidth Specify the maximum rate for upstream wireless traffic to the WAN from this WLAN in kilobits per second (Kbps).
-Max.
-Downstream Bandwidth Specify the maximum rate for downstream wireless traffic to this WLAN from the WAN in kilobits per second (Kbps).
+Maximum Upstream Bandwidth kilobits per second (Kbps).